-Of the \$126 million of purchases from vendors for both operating and capital expenditures in 2011, more than 82% went to New Jersey vendors.
+Of the \$89.8 million of purchases from vendors for both operating and capital expenditures in 2012, more than 87% went to New Jersey vendors.

-Supporting New Jersey Vendors, FY2011
+Supporting New Jersey Vendors, FY2012

 Disinterested outside observers have repeatedly praised Montclair State's financial management.
-Moody's Investor Services and Fitch Ratings have assigned the University credit ratings of A2 and A respectively, and in a debt capacity review, Barclays Capital cited such factors as:
+Moody's Investor Services and Fitch Ratings have assigned the University credit ratings of A1 and A respectively.
+In its June 2012 Rating Update Report, Moody's cited such University strengths as: